cd/Lynch/README.md

 This example continues the above steps:

 4. After the component rendered with inital data, the `created` hook will be called.
-The data object ist accessable with `this.data` and can be manipulated.
+The data object is accessable with `this.data` and can be manipulated.
 To force a re-render, use `this.render()`.

 You can also create components inside other components.
 You just have to register it to Mojito and put it in parents html template with the special `[data-mojito-comp]` attribute: